-The reporting of various activities and interest articles that occur in the Jefferson City High School setting are covered by local entities.
+The reporting of various activities and interest articles that occur in the Jefferson City High School setting are covered by JCHS students and overseen by the journalism teacher.

 Student Recognition/Club Recognition

 There are periodic media publications listing honor roll students and athletes selected for post-season honors.